CosineGaming/sfg/README.md

 Scripting for Games
 ===================

-> A scripting language with strong static analysis and a minimal VM, made for game development
+> A performant scripting language with strong static analysis, made for game development

 This language is intended to script systems in an ECS scalably, safely, and cleanly.
 These are my goals:

+- Performant
+	- games are one of the most performance-critical softwares we make these days
-- Script-like
+- Script-like *
-	- New systems should have minimal boilerplate and be accessible to tweak for low-experience programmers.
+	- new systems should have minimal boilerplate and be accessible to tweak for low-experience programmers.
 Syntax matters
-- Strong static analysis, including static typing
+- Strong static analysis, including static typing *
-	- It shouldn't require triggering a logic path to discover a typo
+	- it shouldn't require triggering a logic path to discover a typo, and dynamic typing was never any easier than type inference
-- Minimal VM
+- Easy to integrate VM for C, C++, and Rust
-	- No static dependency or binary bloat, and re-implementing across languages should be easy
+	- goal is to maintain within LUAJit binary size *
+	- the compiler is considered a dev dependency, but games are big these days so the VM is allowed some space
-- No garbage collection
+- No stop-the-world garbage collection
-	- Garbage collection leads to framerate stutter
+	- stop-the-world garbage collection is a non-starter for game performance.
+	- counterpoint: ARC can actually be reasonably consistently performant if you use reasonable data structures (no DAGs, no LLs), which is reasonable in game scripting. but if i can figure out how to do it statically, that's a win for performance and elegance
-- Idiomatic and easy ABI bindings
+- Idiomatic and compact ABI bindings
-	- Scripting and your game should fit like a glove, and it shouldn't require a binding layer
+	- scripting and your game should fit like a glove, and it shouldn't require a binding layer. set name rewrite rules and use a simple extern function syntax or write one-line typed function bindings

+\* already implemented

+sfg is a work-in-progress, here's what we have so far:

 ```
 // clean syntax